 Can I treat sports injuries myself?

 The majority of simple soft tissue injuries can be managed at home using the RICE method: Rest, Ice, Compress and Elevate for the first 48 hours after getting injured.
 When pain and/or swelling is settling it is good to begin to start activity.
 I try to keep people active as much as possible.
-Of course with significant injury it may be necessary to immobilize part of the body but some activity enhances healing as well as keeping the mind healthy and positive.
+Of course, with significant injury, it may be necessary to immobilize part of the body, but some activity enhances healing as well as keeps the mind healthy and positive.
 Exercises that enhance balance, core stability and flexibility are very important in both rehabilitation and injury prevention.

 Hong Kong is fortunate to have an excellent public health system.
 This is especially the case in emergency care.
 In case of immediate severe and life threatening injury, call 999 and an ambulance will take you to the emergency department of the nearest public hospital.
 If you have private insurance, then private hospitals offer increased flexibility and choice of location and doctor.

 Chronic sports injuries do not tend to have high priority in the public system and waiting times are long.
 If you are a keen sportsperson practicing higher risk contact sports, it is worth considering medical insurance to cover you in case of injury.